videotech-org/docs/docs/03-stories/embed-using-js-code-snippet.md

     <tr>
       <td><code>max_slides_amount</code></td>
       <td>
-        Max. number of slides to be shown in slideshow.
+        Max. number of slides to be shown in stories.
         <br /><br />
         If not defined, <strong>6</strong> will be used.
       </td>